job title: Registered Nurse

 about the role

-We are presently looking for a Full-Time, Permanent Registered Nurse (RN) to join the Urban Health Team to provide primary nursing care to clients at Sherbourne Health.
-This position will have the opportunity to be involved in exciting leadership opportunities in multisectoral, partnership-based community health projects, including community flu clinics.
+We are presently looking for a Full-Time Registered Nurse (RN) to join the LGBT2SQ Communities Team to provide primary nursing care to clients at Sherbourne Health.
 Our Registered Nurses are key members of the interdisciplinary care team and work to their full scope of practice.

 responsibilities & tasks